KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 ```

 #### Step 6.
-Configure dictation in the main application
+Add dictation to the main application

-To configure keyboard dictation for an app, first register your KeyboardKit Pro license key:
+To configure keyboard dictation for the app, first register your KeyboardKit Pro license key:

 ```swift
 @main